Laniakea-elixir-it/Documentation/source/admin_documentation/indigo_paas_deploy/vpn.rst

 PAM module installation and configuration
 -----------------------------------------

-Original instructions provided here: https://github.com/maricaantonacci/pam_oauth2_device#readme
+Original instructions to install the PAM module are provided here: https://github.com/maricaantonacci/pam_oauth2_device#readme

+Please note:

+#.
+Use Ubuntu 22.04 instead.

+#. use the release ``0.0.3`` of the PAM module: https://github.com/maricaantonacci/pam_oauth2_device/releases

-Device code timeout is default is 0.
-It should be a different value: we set 300.
+#.
+When you create the IAM client, please **set the device code timeout is default is 0.
+It should be a different value: we set 300.**

 OpenVPN installation
 --------------------